tannewt/wa-law.org/bill/2021-22/hb/1365/1/README.md

     d. **Outreach to communities underserved with regard to the purposes of the program; and**

     e. **Device repair and recycle services**.

+## Section 104
+> This section adds a new section to an existing chapter [28A.320](/rcw/28A_common_school_provisions/28A.320_provisions_applicable_to_all_districts.md).
+Here is the [modified chapter](rcw/28A_common_school_provisions/28A.320_provisions_applicable_to_all_districts.md) for context.

+1. Beginning in the 2022-23 school year, each school district must provide: (a) To each student, a learning device and peripheral devices that meets the unique needs of the student; and (b) to each paraeducator and certificated instructional staff person, appropriate computers and peripheral devices.

+2. School districts are encouraged to purchase devices through the educational service district procurement program established in section 101 of this act.

+3. School districts may apply for a grant under section 102 of this act to purchase devices.

+## Section 105
+> This section adds a new section to an existing chapter [28A.710](/rcw/28A_common_school_provisions/28A.710_charter_schools.md).
+Here is the [modified chapter](rcw/28A_common_school_provisions/28A.710_charter_schools.md) for context.

+Section 104 of this act governs school operation and management under RCW 28A.710.040 and applies to charter schools established under this chapter.

+## Section 106
+> This section adds a new section to an existing chapter [28A.715](/rcw/28A_common_school_provisions/28A.715_state-tribal_education_compacts_authority.md).
+Here is the [modified chapter](rcw/28A_common_school_provisions/28A.715_state-tribal_education_compacts_authority.md) for context.

+Section 104 of this act governs school operation and management under RCW 28A.715.020 and applies to state-tribal education compact schools established under this chapter.

 ## Section 108